 Ecological relationships of habitat and pollination represent my limited personal observations.
 I obtained most predator-prey feeding relationships from the literature.

-For the scientific names, I have used Fauna Europaea for Animalia, Flora Europaea and Euro + Med PlantBase (species) and the Angiosperm Phylogeny Website (families) for Plantae, and Index Fungorum for Fungi.
+For the scientific names, I have used Fauna Europaea for Animalia (until most functionality was removed in 2017), Flora Europaea and Euro + Med PlantBase (species) and the Angiosperm Phylogeny Website (families) for Plantae, and both Index Fungorum and MycoBank for Fungi.

 I am not an expert in any field of biology and can give no guarantee that any species is correctly identified.
 In many cases (especially Arthropoda and Fungi), microscopic examination is necessary for identification to the species level.
 Because I do not have the skills nor the equipment for doing this, in such cases, I have generally selected the name of that species, from among the possibilities, which is most probable given the date and habitat.